 - Your user support isn’t where it should be.
 Target audiences are increasingly calling your help desk because they are having trouble, and your team is responding with inconsistent messaging and information.

 - Your team is siloed.
 Typically, there are different teams responsible for different touchpoints.
 If those teams aren’t in sync—whether it’s around copy or technology or data passed between systems—this can quickly lead to a poor or confusing audience experience.

 Who’s doing service design in the social sector?

 Foundations, associations, cultural institutions, government agencies, and others in the nonprofit space are turning to service design to improve their audience experience.
 Social sector service design is fairly well established in Europe and is increasingly growing in the U.S.—especially in the areas of healthcare and government where a better direct service experience for patients and citizens is needed.
 Various organizations have integrated service design by employing anywhere from one service designer to full teams of service design professionals.
 These designers are tasked with improving the audience experience.

 A great example is what the Oslo University Hospital implemented.
 The hospital employed service designers to improve their patient experience by rethinking the backstage processes—but from the patient’s perspective.
 One specific goal was to reduce the waiting time for patients to receive an examination and diagnosis for breast cancer.
 They conducted extensive research, including an employee workshop, created a current state journey map, and conducted contextual inquiries and phone interviews.

-They then tested out new solutions, and created a new system for breast cancer patients that has reduced the waiting time from three months to seven days.
+They then tested out new solutions and created a new system for breast cancer patients that reduced the waiting time from three months to seven days.
 They also now provide additional information about the process in a brochure for patients and review cases daily.